johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img src="/assets/images/diagrams/cs-type-derivation-simple.png"></img>
 </div>

-This higlights how to derive the type at the bottom from it's subterms.
+This highlights how to derive the type at the bottom from it's subterms.
 Typing the innermost subterm `true` with _t-true_.
 That can then be "stacked" by using it to replace the premise of type rule _t-lambda_.
 The type derivation expands from the subterm to establish each subsequent parent term's type.
 Another more complex derivation:

 ```coffeescript
 (-> (-> false))() true